 Skip to Content

-Students and teachers have been profoundly effected by the new cell phone policy put into place this year.
-How has East, and society as a whole, been affected by them?
+Students and teachers have been profoundly impacted by the new cell phone policy put into place this year.
+How has East, and society as a whole, been affected by cell phones?

 Students and teachers give perspectives on cell phone policy